ollelogdahl/cgr/docs/rend2.typ

 The current design uses the traditional geometry rasterization pipeline (see @sec:mesh-render), but dispatches draw-calls from the GPU instead.
 This allows for more flexible rendering and controlling draws from GPU.

-The biggest goal in this design was to support culling and LOD selection on the GPU, reducing CPU overhead.
+The purpose of this design was to support culling and LOD selection on the GPU, which would reduce CPU overhead.

 Pipeline changes and state changes are conventionally not supported directly on the GPU.
 But draw calls can be produced by using `VkDrawIndexedIndirect`.
-This reads draw calls from a GPU buffer, meaning that only a single `VkDrawIndexedIndirect` command from the CPU needs to be submitted.
+When submitted, this command reads draw calls from a GPU buffer, meaning that multiple draw calls can be produced by a single CPU call.

-To support this, the renderer needs to reduce state changes and pipeline changes.
-This is done by
+To be able to render all geometry in as few indirect calls as possible, the renderer needs to reduce state changes between objects.
+The following strategies were used:
-- Using a single vertex and index buffer
+- Using a single vertex and index buffer.
+- Using descriptor arrays for textures.
-- Splitting objects into batches (a batch is a group of objects that share the same pipeline)
+- Partitioning objects into batches with same shader pipeline.

+#figure(
+  placement: top,
+  image(width: 50%, "figures/gpu-driven.svg"),
+  caption: "Memory Layout Diagram for the GPU scene representation.", ) <fig:gpu-storage>

+The only thing requiring a state change between objects is a change in shader program or pipeline layout.
+This means that:
+- An entire shadow pass can be done in 1 indirect draw call.
+- A forward pass can be done in $N$ calls, where $N$ is the number of unique shaders.

-To support this, a mirror of the scene state needs to be present at all times on the GPU.
+To use this system, the drawable instances (plainly called _objects_ going forward) need to be stored on the gpu.
 We call this the _object buffer_.
-An object keeps reference to its mesh, its material and its transformation.
+Objects are instances which refer to a mesh, a material and carry instance data like transformation.
 When the scene changes on the CPU, the neccessary updates need to happen on the GPU as well.

-#figure(
-  image(width: 60%, "figures/gpu-driven.svg"),
-  caption: "Indirect Rendering",
-)

-== The Mesh Pass

-We call a full draw of the scene a _mesh pass_.
-There can be multiple mesh passes, like the main forward pass, a directional shadow pass, etc. A mesh pass is first an invocation of the culling compute shader, generating elements in the _draw buffer_.
-The draw buffer is later consumed by the _forward indirect_ pass, which performs one _VkDrawIndexedIndirect_ per batch.
+See figure <fig:gpu-storage> for a diagram of the memory layout.

+== Object Ordering

 == Culling Compute

 #figure(
+    placement: top,
-    image(width: 60%, "figures/cull.svg"),
+    image(width: 40%, "figures/cull.svg"),
     caption: "Culling Compute Shader",
 )